 This is not where the original article ended.
 In the previous version, I had gone on to write about Benjamin and Agnes’s son Jacob.
 But in the process of researching the two sons Jacob and Joseph Howell, I discovered that I had come to the wrong conclusion about who inherited the Howell house.
 I thought that Jacob’s property did not include the house, but it turns out I was wrong.
 I ignored some of the advice I offer when giving talks on how to do a house history.
 Rule One: examine everything.
 Rule Two: plot every deed.
 Rule Three: if you feel uneasy about something, keep researching until who feel sure you are right.

-It was turned out to be Rule Three that made me go back and look at my research more carefully, and to do more of it.
-Now I have a very different story to tell, and will save it for the next article.
+It was Rule Three that made me go back and look at my research more carefully, and to do more of it.
+Now I have a very different story to tell, and will save it for the next article, The Howell House, part two.

 - Hunterdon County Land Drafts, MSC 163 F1, Spruance Library.
 Also, the copy is a little fuzzy.
 It was my hope to obtain a better copy before publishing this article, but alas that was not to be.
 If I do get a better copy, I will certainly replace this one. ↩